|

 EARLE:

-Variant of English Earl, meaning
+Variant spelling of English Earl, meaning

 "nobleman, prince, warrior."